-- Settings will allow you to enable or disable security restrictions to the Admin or GUI Client. - Users will allow you to create and manage the list of users who have access to the programs and what level of control they have. - Log shows which user has performed what action(s) at any given date and time.
+- Settings allows you to enable or disable security restrictions to the Admin or GUI Client. - Users allows you to create and manage the list of users who have access to the programs and what level of control they have. - Log displays which user has performed what action(s) at any given date and time.
 It records each instance of security permissions being used.